 It just doesn’t!

-Try to think of one or two valuable tips you can share with your target audience, and then either GO LIVE on social media or record a video with your tips.
-These tips DO NOT need to relate to current events (and it might even be better if they don’t)!
+Try to think of one or two valuable tips or a story you can share with your target audience, and then either GO LIVE on social media or record a video (live is best if you can swing it).

-The few people that are listening REALLY want to hear what you have to say, and that’s awesome.
+In the early days of your video content, the few people that are listening REALLY want to hear what you have to say.
 And the rest of the world isn’t really paying attention, so their opinion doesn’t matter anyway.

 11. CHECK YOUR MOBILE SITE